YDK-Solutions/ydk/README.md

 # Backward compatibility

-The YDK-0.8.1 core is bacward compatible with generated in YDK-0.7.3 model bundle code.
+The YDK-0.8.2 core is backward compatible with generated in YDK-0.7.3 model bundle code.
 It is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling of YList objects.

 # Docker